 Get Briefed, Get Weekly Intelligence Reports - Essential Weekend Reading - Safe Subscribe

 Time has cracked the edifice of silence.
-State Department documents (PDF) released this week add color to previous accounts about the maneuvering of Henry Kissinger in the early 1970s, functioning as Israel’s lawyer, to secretly exempt the arsenal from safeguards demands the US and international community imposed on others—as well as Nixon’s intense fear of an Israel-lobby backlash.
+State Department documents (PDF) released this week add colour to previous accounts about the manoeuvring of Henry Kissinger in the early 1970s, functioning as Israel’s lawyer, to secretly exempt the arsenal from safeguards demands the US and international community imposed on others—as well as Nixon’s intense fear of an Israel-lobby backlash.

 Whether such subversion of taxpayer rights and foreign aid laws is the Israeli nuclear weapons gag order’s core intent remains to be seen in the upcoming FOIA appeal and public interest legal actions.
 Grant Smith is now undertaking that FOIA appeal process.

 - VIDEO – Does Israel have nuclear weapons – Answer the question – Yes or No!